A History of Delicious

 A Beloved Ingredient in American Cuisine

 Before Blue Plate, how did we ever hold it together?
 Mayonnaise was once a gourmet condiment, made only in small batches at home and in restaurants.
-Then in 1927 Blue Plate brought its thick, creamy and slightly tangy blend of deliciousness to every sandwich, chicken salad and deviled egg in the American South.
-A new era in American cuisine had begun.
+Then in 1927 Blue Plate brought its thick, creamy and slightly tangy blend of deliciousness to sandwiches, chicken salads and deviled eggs across New Orleans and the Gulf South.
+A new era in American Southern cuisine had begun.

 Originally produced in a little warehouse in Gretna, Louisiana, across the Mississippi River from New Orleans, Blue Plate was one of the first commercially prepared mayonnaise brands in the country.
 In 1941, Blue Plate expanded to a new (and at the time) ultra-modern factory building in New Orleans’ Mid-City neighborhood.
 This iconic Art Deco building is now on the National Register of Historic Places.

 For decades, Blue Plate has been a beloved local staple in New Orleans and beyond.
-Now its legend continues to spread, perking up food in homes and restaurants across America.
+Now its legend continues to spread, bringing out the best flavor in all kinds of foods, in homes and restaurants across America.